-I’m asking about what the Rav mentioned earlier, that if the Bnei Yisroel had listened to the advice of Yosef and remained separate from the Mitzri’yim, living only in Goshen, then all of the problems, the difficulties of avodah kasha, would not have happened.
-But didn’t Hashem already tell Avraham Avinu that his descendants would suffer through ועבדום ועינו אותם (Bereishis 15:13)?
-How do we reconcile that?
+According to what the Rav just said, if the Bnei Yisroel had listened to the advice of Yosef and kept separate from the Egyptians they would have stayed all together in the land of Goshen and all of these problems that came up would not have happened.
+But didn’t Hashem already promise Avraham Avinu that his descendants would work with avodah kasheh b’eretz lo lohem, with difficult labor in a foreign land?

-TAPE # 26 (April 1973)
+TAPE # 26